adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 While this holds true for dense Hessian matrices, the opposite can be the case for sparse Hessians.
 By leveraging ASD, fewer HVPs and less memory are required to compute and store a sparse Hessian matrix.
 Materializing a full Hessian matrix allows the use of direct linear solvers, which are more robust than iterative solvers for ill-conditioned problems.
-Whether these are more performant depends on the number of colors in the sparsity pattern of the Hessian vs. the required numerical precision of the iterative solve.
+Whether these are more performant also depends on the number of colors in the sparsity pattern of the Hessian vs. the required numerical precision of the iterative solve.
+Additionally, iterative solves with linear operators might not be supported by the underlying library (e.g. for nonlinear optimization).

 ## Demonstration